-China plays the Iran card and calls Washington's bluff
+China Plays the Iran Card and Calls Washington's Bluff

-After the dust settled on our economic war with China, US imports from China are at a record, China’s economy shows the world’s asteset growth
+After the dust settled on our economic war with China, U.S. imports from China are at a record, and China’s economy shows the world’s fastest growth.

 On February 4, I warned that a “Pax Sinica” (like “Pax Americana” or “Pax Britannica,” except run by China) was taking shape in the Middle East.
 The original Asia Times report is behind the paywall.
 Here is the article in full: